Jaswa315/Luna_Mhealth/pull_request_template.md

 - [ ] Is the PR “right sized”?
 - [ ] Is the PR a small chunk of tightly-coupled code changes?
 [Not a mega-PR.]
 - [ ] Was there a new branch for each user story or bug, at least?
-- [ ] Is there appropriate telemetry in the code?

-### Maintainability
-- [ ] Does the code align with the DRY Principle? [see Don't Repeat Yourself (DRY)]
-- [ ] Does the code not have duplicate lines of code?
-- [ ] Does the code not duplicate lines of code found elsewhere in the project?
-- [ ] Does the code have duplicate patterns related to the data (repeating / like use of data)?

 ### Test Coverage
 - [ ] Is there a unit test for each code path?